risqiutama/risqiutama.github.io/_pages/about.md

   - /about.html
 ---

 I am a DPhil (PhD) candidate and Research Associate in the Department of Computer Science, University of Oxford, UK, under the supervision from [Prof. Niki Trigoni](http://www.cs.ox.ac.uk/people/niki.trigoni/) and [Prof. Andrew Markham](http://www.cs.ox.ac.uk/people/andrew.markham/).
-Previously, I did my bachelor and master degree from the Department of Electrical Engineering and Information Technology, Universitas Gadjah Mada, Indonesia.
+Previously, I did my bachelor and master degree (M.Eng) from the Department of Electrical Engineering and Information Technology, Universitas Gadjah Mada, Indonesia.

 Research Interest
 ======